Read part two of the interview here.

 Bob Hutchins: That’s amazing.
 That’s amazing.
 Talk to me about where you started with that and how you found that and just a little bit of that story.

 Gary Chapman: Right?
-Yeah, I didn't find it, it kinda found me.
+Yeah, I didn’t find it, it kinda found me.
 My son, Matt, and a couple of his friends, started a company called LabCanna.
-They sell CBD oil under the brand TenneeCBD.
+They sell hemp oil.
 They grow, they process, they whitelabel for a bunch of companies.
-It's a great business.
+It’s a great business.
 And he asked me to just come in and help a few years ago.
-And there's, you know, there's value in a lifetime of mistakes and I know we're, you know, most of the bigger holes that you can fall into in a startup, in a particularly successful one because you know, there's a, the old thing, there's, there's two things that'll kill you: not having enough money and having too much money.
+And there’s, you know, there’s value in a lifetime of mistakes and I know we’re, you know, most of the bigger holes that you can fall into in a startup, in a particularly successful one because you know, there’s a, the old thing, there’s, there’s two things that’ll kill you: not having enough money and having too much money.

 Bob Hutchins: Exactly.